 The search bar is used to locate objects within a large collection of items.
 It is usually used in a list report pattern or list picker to allow the user to quickly navigate to an object.

-Search bar on iPhone (left) and on iPad (right)
+Search bar on compact (left) and on regular (right)

 A. Prompt Text

 Prompt text is included to provide context to the user about what type of objects is being searched for.

 An icon can be included in the search bar to launch scanning functions.
 To learn more, see Barcode Scanner.